sergiocarracedo/blog/source/_posts/2020/safari-svg-filters-memory-leak.md

 ```<feFlood flood-opacity="1" result="BackgroundImageFix"/>```

-The memory starts to go high, I'm not sure what caused the problem, in my opinion, is something related to composition, the browser keep in memory the raw result of applying a filter and after making all the compositions layers
+The memory starts to go high, I'm not sure what cause the problem, but in my opinion is something related to composition, I guess the browser keeps in memory the raw result of applying a filter and after making all the compositions layers      .

 I reported that bug in the Webkit Bugzilla page: https://bugs.webkit.org/show_bug.cgi?id=218422
-I hope they fix it soon
+I hope they fix it soon.